sw1sh/QuantumPotatoChips/typst/main.typ

 For a qubit state in a SIC-POVM, the probability vector is confined within a simplex embedded in $bb(R)^4$ space.
 Through appropriate geometric transformations, this 4D object can be projected onto a tetrahedron in $bb(R)^3$ (see @fig:rotation).
 There are two important questions in order.
 From probability theory perspective, among all the points in the tetrahedron, which ones can be reduced to a disjoint pair of 1-simplices (two line segments), representing a separable probability distribution?
 And from a quantum theory perspective, what points in the tetrahedron corresponds to _physical_ quantum states?
 With answers to these questions in hand, we will be able to find quantum states that are most minimal, or alternatively, most classical (since they correspond to two disjoint probability distributions).
 This is the core idea of quantum potato chips that we will discuss in this paper.

+*Note for the readers*: all visualizations and some of formulas in this paper have their corresponding Wolfram Mathematica codes, that one can find at the end.
+It is accessible by double-clicking on captions, equations, or dagger-mark next to figures/equations, if any.

 #subpar.grid(
   figure(image("images/Rotate2D.png"), caption: [$2D arrow 1D$]),
   figure(image("images/Rotate3D.png", width: 90%), caption: [$3D arrow 2D$]),